Arts and Humanities Research Council: Medieval Soldier Database

 Researchers at the University of Reading and University of Southampton analysed historic sources such as muster rolls records in the National Archives at Kew and the Bibliothèque nationale de France in Paris (for records of English garrisons in France).
 The resulting Medieval Soldier online database was launched in 2009 which enables people to search for soldiers by surname, rank or year of service.
 The online database contains 250,000 service records of soldiers who saw active duty in the latter phases of the Hundred Years' War (1369–1453).

 British slave-ownership (2013–15)

 Between 2013 and 2015, the AHRC co-funded a project known as the Structure and significance of British Caribbean slave-ownership 1763-1833 project at the Centre for the Study of the Legacies of British Slave-ownership, along with the Economic and Social Research Council.
 This work continues to be built upon, creating Legacies of British Slave-ownership database, which is free for public use.

+Heritage in War

+A project funded by AHRC looking at the circumstances in which belligerent parties in wars may intentionally or foreseeably damage sites of cultural property.